EDWARD ROBINSON says his unique Orion Code trading system is 100% guaranteed way to make profit every day forever.

 Because he is a fabricated character, played by Jeff Gorham, an actor from Portland:

-[Sidebar: Jeff Gorham has played in couple of movies like A Change of Heart, Little Blue Pill, Without Warning, Pogtown, etc. Why on Earth did he choose to ruined his good name and reputation by choosing to join such a vile and deceptive scheme?
-Just google his name and you will see – he has become a laughingstock.
+[Sidebar: Jeff Gorham has played in couple of movies like A Change of Heart, Little Blue Pill, Without Warning, Pogtown, etc. Why on Earth did he choose to ruin his good name and reputation by choosing to join such a vile and deceptive scheme?
+Just google his name and you will see – he has become a public laughingstock.
 I mean, how humiliating.

 If Edward Robinson the genius trader were genuine, there were certainly plenty of digital footprints left behind.
 However, there are none.
 Nil.
 Nada.